Deploy Infinite Scale on the Hetzner Cloud

 Initial Admin Password from Docker Log

-If the manually set initial admin password has been forgotten before it got changed, you can get it from the docker log.
-See the View container logs for more details on docker logging.
+If the manually set initial admin password was forgotten before it was changed, you can get it from the docker log.
+See View container logs for more details on docker logs.

 First you need to get the Infinite Scale CONTAINER ID: